brendt/stitcher.io/src/content/blog/2021-06-05-opinion-driven-design.md

 value to company projects.
 The core developers were always able to convince the not-so-technical managers; while in reality, the design and flexibility of this framework was often just a burden for me and my colleagues to deal with.

-Problems like premature optimizations and over-abstractions are unfortunately common in software design.
-I'm not sure why, but somehow programmers — myself included — tend to think they need to account for every possible outcome, even when those outcomes aren't relevant to their use cases.
-There often is some kind of fear for losing our audience when our solutions can't handle the most specific of specific edge cases.
+This mindset of "high configurability and flexibility" is, unfortunately, common in software design.
+I'm not sure why, but somehow programmers — myself included — often think they need to account for every possible outcome, even when those outcomes aren't relevant to their use cases.
+Many of us deal with some kind of fear of losing our audience if the code we're writing isn't able to handle the most specific of specific edge cases.
 A very counter-productive thought.

 ---

 Lately I've come to appreciate an opinion-driven approach to software design.
 Especially in the [open source](*https://spatie.be/open-source?search=&sort=-downloads) world, where you're writing code for others to use.
-I often tricked myself in thinking I'd need to write more code for more flexibility.
-"If I want this package to be useful to many" — I said to myself — "I need it to be flexible".
+I used to tell myself I'd need to write more code for more flexibility "if I want this package to grow popular".

 I don't believe that anymore.

-Instead, I prefer one way of solving a problem, instead of several possibilities.
-It's my goal to come up with a solution that is extremely good and user friendly, but still only offers one way of doing something.

-As an open source maintainer, I realise that not everyone might like my solution as much as I do.
-Others might have preferred a solution that slightly better fit their problem.
-In the end though, if the job gets done, if my code is reliable, clear and useful, there rarely are any complaints.
+These days, I prefer one way of solving a problem, instead of offering several options.
+As an open source maintainer, I realise that not everyone might like the solutions I come up with as much as I do; but in the end, if the job gets done, if my code is reliable, clear and useful; there rarely are any complaints.
 So I started to prefer opinion-driven design when I realised that flexibility comes with a price that is often not worth paying.

 I'm not the only one benefiting by the way.
-When users of my open source code only get one way of doing something, they don't have to be worried about micro-decisions that don't affect the end result.
+When users of my open source code only get one way of doing something, they don't have to be worried about micro-decisions that wouldn't affect the end result.
 And that, for me, is good software
-design: allowing programmers to focus on decisions that really matter and offer value to their projects or clients, instead of wasting time on unnecessary details.
+design: allowing programmers to focus on decisions that really matter and offer value to their projects and clients;
+instead of wasting time on unnecessary details.

 ---